3 steps to becoming a certified B Corp

 1. Believe in the power of business as a force for good

-B Corp entrepreneurs are committed to a vision of business as a force for good.
-They believe that the purpose of a company is to create inclusive, environmentally-sustainable prosperity.
+B Corp entrepreneurs are committed to a vision of business contributing to the public good.
+They believe that the purpose of a company is to create inclusive, environmentally sustainable prosperity.

 To become a B Corp, your business should have clear, specific social or environmental goals.
 It should also be managed in a transparent way and be accountable to stakeholders, including the local community.

-Both assessments are free to complete and the information remains completely confidential.
-The assessment grades your company’s accountability and transparency, its impact on employees, the community and the environment, as well as the beneficial impact of its products or services.
+The B Impact Assessment measures your company’s economic, social and environmental impacts and is a key part of the certification process.
+The confidential assessment grades your company’s accountability and transparency, its impact on employees, the community and the environment, as well as the beneficial impact of its products or services.

 It also allows you to benchmark your social and environmental performance against other companies.
 “It’s a really good health check for your business,” Heim says.